6 ways to remove unwanted hair

 Dermatologists offer treatment for unwanted hair

-Dermatologists offer hair removal treatments, which include laser hair removal and a prescription cream that can slow hair growth on a woman’s face.
+Dermatologists offer laser hair removal treatments, which can permanently remove hair, except for on a woman’s face.

 When you shave, the razor cuts the hairs at the surface of your skin so that you cannot see the hairs.

 Fast facts: Here are the long and short of shaving:

 You can shave any area of the body.

 You can quickly learn how to shave.